 Disabling the exup valve:

 The exup valve is a butterfly valve that is in the exhaust.
 Yamaha markets them as a midrange power enhancer.
 This is no longer true.
 When the exup valve was first used on the FZR1000 and on the early R1's it was true.
-Since 2004 with the R1, since its introduction on the R6 in 2006, and since the 2006 FZ1 it actually hurts low and buttom end power.
-It is strictly a way to get the bikes through noise emmisions.
-With the exup valve disabled you can remove it from the bike and it will not show an error code, nothing else to buy.
-You can also leave it on the bike as it will stay in the open position except on start up when it will still go through its normal open/close cycle.
+Since 2004 with the R1, since its introduction on the R6 in 2006, and since the 2006 FZ1 it actually hurts low and bottom end power.
+It is strictly a way to get the bikes through noise emissions.
+With the exup valve disabled you can remove it from the bike and it will not show an error code.

 Disabling the o2 sensor: